rzfeeser/simpleflaskservice/README.md

 ## How to Deploy on Docker

-1. Launch on Docker with the following command

-        docker run -P comingsoon/simpleflaskservice

-0. Launch on Docker with the following command
+1. First build an image.

+        sudo docker build -t simpleservice -f Dockerfile .

+0. Launch the image in docker with the port `9010` pointing to `9876`, and without hogging up the screen (-d).

         docker run -d -p 9010:9876 simpleflaskservice

+0. **OR** Launch the image in docker with a random port pointing to the exposed ports.

+        docker run -P simpleflaskservice